jesusbagpuss/symplectic-rt2/README.md

 1) add the [ref_cc/deposit_field-map.xml](ref_cc/deposit_field-map.xml) to the `<xwalk:field-maps>` element.
 1) add the [ref_cc/deposit_value-map.xml](ref_cc/deposit_value-map.xml) to the `<xwalk:value-maps>` element.
-1) include the field-map in other field-maps - focusing on those used for REF-able items (if your crosswalks use different maps for different itmes):
+1) include the field-map in other field-maps - focusing on those used for REF-able items (if your crosswalks use different maps for different items):
 ```xml
 <xwalk:field-map name="most-types">
   <xwalk:include-field-map name="standard-fields" />